On the Galois structure of units in totally real $p$-rational number fields: Regulator constants of some standard lattices

 Suppose that $G$ is a non-cyclic group.
-If $G$ has no subquotient of the form $(\mathbb{Z}/l\mathbb{Z})^2$ for every prime $l$, then all the Sylow subgroups of $G$ are cyclic.
+If $G$ has no subquotient of the form $(\mathbb{Z}/l\mathbb{Z})^2$ for any prime $l$, then all the Sylow subgroups of $G$ are cyclic.
 By \cite[Thm.
-10.1.10]{robinson}, the group $G$ has a presentation
+10.1.10]{robinson}, the group $G$ admits a presentation